Pudellos/Computational-Physics-TU-Delft-Project-1/journal.md

 2) time evolution of the system added
 3) periodic boundary conditions added
 4) calculation of total energy, potential energy and kinetic energy and check of conservation of energy added
+5) function added to generate simulation with stated: number of molecules, temperature, pressure, box dimensions, dimension of the simulation (1D or 2D) (the velocities and positions are distributed according to Gaussian distribution) - this can be used to initialize the simulation

 outcomes:
 the code supports 2D and 1D